RubyMoney/money-rails/docs/gemstash-private-gems.7.md

     $ gemstash authorize
     Your new key is: e374e237fdf5fa5718d2a21bd63dc911

-This new key can `push`, `yank`, `unyank`, and `fetch` gems from your Gemstash server.
+This new key can `push`, `yank`, and `fetch` gems from your Gemstash server.
 Run `gemstash authorize` with just the permissions you want to limit what the key will be allowed to do.
 You can similarly update a specific key by providing it via the `--key` option:

     $ gemstash authorize push yank --key e374e237fdf5fa5718d2a21bd63dc911